vzunguyen/monopoly_test/README.md

 ※ **Problem:**
 1. Data Consistency: If we change the price of the property, the rent price will also change.
 2. Introducing Bugs: If we change the price of the property for rent, the original property price will also be changed.
 Despite situations such as buying the property again is not possible in this scenario, this design will make it hard to expand the game.

+## Implementing GO Square
+**What did I do at first?:** I decided to keep GO square as the base class Square as I believe with my implementation, there was no behaviour for Go Square.

+**What I did next?:** I decided to create a new class GO Square that inherits from Square as it helps to keep the code clean and more extensible.